D&D 5e Rules – (Heroic) Inspiration!

 By using inspiration, you can draw on your personality trait of compassion for the downtrodden to give you an edge in negotiating with the Beggar Prince.
 Or inspiration can let you call on your bond to the defense of your home village to push past the effect of a spell that has been laid on you.

 Those examples given are a little misleading.
-You get Inspiration by (as a limited example) drawing on those personality traits in some fashion … and can then use Inspiration to do something batter.
-RP-wise, you can draw on that connection (“As I talk to the Beggar Prince, I remember that morning giving my last gold piece to that hungry child [for which I got Inspiration], and I hold onto that insight as to what hunger really means as I negotiate for my friends’ release”), but it’s not completely necessary.
+You get Inspiration by (as a limited example) drawing on those personality traits in some fashion … and can then use Inspiration to do something better than usual.
+RP-wise, you can draw on that connection (“As I talk to the Beggar Prince, I remember that morning giving my last gold piece to that hungry child [for which I got Inspiration because it ties into my character origin], and I hold onto that insight as to what hunger really means as I negotiate for my friends’ release”), but it’s not completely necessary.

 Gaining Inspiration